TIG welding – how to set up the welder, how to choose the right electrode and shielding gas?

 Purple tungsten electrodes

 Tungsten electrode (98.5% tungsten, 1.75% lanthanum oxide, 0.095% cerium oxide).
-Recommended for low to medium welding current due to very good arc ignition, used for welding steel, stainless steel, copper and brass.
+Recommended for low to medium welding current due to its excellent arc ignition, used for welding steel, stainless steel, copper and brass.

 Grey tungsten electrodes

 Cerium electrodes containing 98% tungsten and 2% cerium.
-Similar in application and properties to a torrefied electrode.
+Similar in application and properties to thoriated electrode.
 Can be welded with direct current DC and alternating current AC.
 Used for orbital welding of pipes, welding of thin sheets.
-Are a replacement for green electrodes.
-Suitable for welding high-alloyed steels, unalloyed steels, aluminium, titanium, nickel, copper, magnesium and its alloys.
+They are a replacement for green electrodes.
+Suitable for welding high-alloyed steels, unalloyed steels, aluminum, titanium, nickel, copper, magnesium and its alloys.

 White tungsten electrodes